google/earthengine-community/tutorials/beginners-cookbook/index.md

 var buffGeo = geometry.buffer(100);
 ```

-### Finding thing bounding rectangle of the geometry
+### Finding the bounding rectangle of a geometry

 ```javascript
 var bounGeo = geometry.bounds();
 ```

-### Finding the smallest polygon that can envelop the geometry
+### Finding the smallest polygon that can envelope a geometry

 ```javascript
 var convexGeo = geometry.convexHull();